Guidance

 While you’re in hospital

-As a patient, you will need to bring everything you need with you, including towels, toiletries etc, which can also be provided for you by family or friends once admitted.
+As a patient, you should bring everything you need with you, including towels and toiletries, which can also be provided for you by family or friends once admitted.

 Meals are provided free of charge.
 Patients are normally served three meals a day (breakfast, lunch and supper) but menus and patterns may vary according to your medical condition.